Exhibition of Speed / Racing

 So, it’s important to know that these are kind of the two most common ways that we see it.

 It’s not like it’s Vin Diesel and the other people in the movies sitting down and actually trying to race.

-These are a little bit more common traffic infractions that may be elevated into that class one misdemeanor.
+These are a little bit more common traffic infractions that may be elevated into that class one misdemeanor

-Defense in Exhibition / Racing Cases
+Defense in Racing or Exhibition of Speed Cases

 Now, the defenses really start by attacking the elements.